LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/visitor-behavior.md

 published: false

 ---
 For each engagement in your campaign, you can determine if a particular visitor action, or behavior will cause the messaging or chat button to display.
 For messaging, it is a best practice is to have the buttons displayed at all times.
-However, you can decide who sees your engagement by creating visitor behaviour rules.
+However, you can decide who sees your engagement by creating visitor behavior rules.

-**The default option, All behaviors, means that the button is displayed at all times and displays immediately when the page is loaded.**
+The default option, **All behaviors**, means that the button is displayed at all times and displays immediately when the page is loaded.

 ## Which users should you target?

 Consumers who show intent to purchase higher-value products or services are known as high-stakes consumers.
 You don’t want to forfeit any high-stakes consumers because they didn’t get the support they needed to complete a transaction.
-On the other hand, your agent resources are valuable and it is important to ensure they are utilized wisely; with your high-stakes consumers.
+On the other hand, your agent resources are valuable and it is important to ensure they are utilized wisely, with your high-stakes consumers.
 So, users who are browsing free or very low-value products will not be targeted for live engagement, whereas users who show intent to carry out a high-value purchase should be engaged with an agent.

 ## How can you target these users?